 Collection Schedule Map

-Residents are notified of their exact pickup date with a door hanger 1 week before it is collected.
-You can also call Republic Services or the city a few days before your scheduled month for exact day information.
-Please remember that materials should not be set out more than 2 days before the scheduled date.
-This will minimize illegal dumping, piles being scattered and becoming hazards, and unwanted scavenging.
+Republic Services notifies residents of their exact pick up date with a door hanger one week before pick up day.
+Residents can also call Republic Services at 916-725-9060 for more information.
+Please remember to set out material for collection no more than 2 days before your scheduled pick up day.
+This will help minimize illegal dumping and unwanted scavenging.

 - All materials must be set out for collection by 6 a.m. on the scheduled collection date.

-- Loose items must be placed in disposable containers like cardboard boxes for loose debris and large plastic bags for loose leaves.
+- Loose material must be placed in disposable containers like cardboard boxes and large plastic bags for loose leaves.

 - Appliances (refrigerators, stoves, washers, dryers, air conditioners) - must be placed away from pile for separate collection